Integral Points for Multi-norm Tori: Finite Brauer-Manin Obstruction

-For any finite subgroup $\frak s$ of $ \br_a(X_F)$, there exists a finite subgroup By the class field theory, there are a finite abelian extension $K_S/L$ such that and an open subgroup $U$ of $\Bbb I_L$ with via the Artin map.
-Let $l$ be an odd prime such that the invertible elements in the $l$-adic completion of $\frak o_L$ are contained in $U$.
+By Theorem 1 of \S 4.3 in \cite{Vo98}, there is a finite subgroup By the class field theory, there are a finite abelian extension $K_S/E$ such that and an open subgroup $U$ of $\Bbb I_E$ with via the Artin map.
+Let $l$ be an odd prime such that the invertible elements of the $l$-adic completion of $\frak o_E$ are contained in $U$.
 Define $\bf X$ by the equations